 It’s October, which means the leaves are changing, scary movies and TV shows are being watched and the hunt for the World Series is on as the 2021 MLB playoffs are here.
-After a thrilling baseball season that came down to the final day for a number of teams securing their playoff spots, we have 10 teams vying for a championship and numerous ways to watch all of the action.
+After a number of thrilling series, we have reached the World Series, with the Atlanta Braves taking on the Houston Astros.

-Read on for the complete 2021 MLB playoff schedule that we know so far, as well as how you can watch all of the games.
+Read on for the complete 2021 World Series schedule and how you can watch.

 2021 MLB playoff schedule